 Legislative amendments to the adjustment of daily allowance

-The Government has prepared several reforms affecting the adjustment of the earnings-related daily allowance.
-The reforms have been approved by Parliament and will take effect on 1 January 2023.
-The proposed legislative amendments will have the greatest effect on unemployment benefits for part-time employees and laid-off personnel.
-There will also be some minor improvements to the unemployment benefit for people in creative fields.
+The Government has been drafting a number of reforms affecting the adjustment of earnings-related daily allowances.
+The reforms have been approved by Parliament and are effective as of 1 January 2023.
+The new laws will have the greatest effect on the unemployment benefits of part-time employees and laid-off personnel.
+There will also be some minor improvements to the unemployment security of people in the creative industries.

 End of the specific adjustment period and converted income

 The specific adjustment period and related converted income were temporarily removed at the onset of the coronavirus pandemic.
 The temporary reform was intended to expedite and simplify the processing of earnings-related daily allowance applications during busy times.